-The Contractor shall comply with AHCCCS quality management requirements to improve performance for all AHCCCS established performance measures.
-Descriptions of the AHCCCS Clinical Quality Performance Measures can be found in the most recently published reports of acute care Performance Measures located on the AHCCCS website.
+The Contractor shall comply with AHCCCS quality management requirements to improve performance for all AHCCCS- performance measures.
+Descriptions of the AHCCCS Clinical Quality Performance Measures and links to the CMS and the measure host sites can be found on the AHCCCS website.
 The EPSDT Participation performance measure description utilizes the methodology established in CMS "Form 416" which can be found on the AHCCCS website at: